 Machu Picchu is almost unaffected by strong winds.
 The average wind speed is less than 9.6 km/6 miles annually, and the maximum wind speed rarely exceeds 16 km/10 mph.

-There are only three ways to get to Machu Picchu: the Inca Trail, a train that goes through Ollantaytambo, and an alternative route via the hydroelectric train station “Intiwatana.”
-Each offers a different experience in terms of travel and prices.
+Machu Picchu can only be reached in three ways: by the Inca Trail, by the train that passes through Ollantaytambo, and by another route that passes through the hydroelectric train station, “Intiwatana.”
+About travel and cost, each provides a unique experience.
 Your choice depends on the type of experience you are looking for.

 Three steps to get to Machu Picchu